jcurry/Zenoss_4.2.5_core-autodeploy/README.rst

 It uses a directory called *pre_req_downloads* to hold all the prereqs to build Zenoss 4.2.5 with the latest zenup patch SUP SP743, plus a couple of later spot patches.

+Unfortunately, the Zenoss Core rpm, zenoss_core-4.2.5-2108.el6.x86_64.rpm, is too big for github at about 120MB.
+This must be retrieved separately.

 Retrieving the build package
 ============================

 Zenoss 4.2.5 can be retrieved in several ways:

-*  If you comfortable with git then clone this git directory
+*  If you are comfortable with git then clone this git directory
 *  If you are not a happy git user:
   *  Click the "Clone or download" button from this page
   *  Click the "Download ZIP" button.